 Before taking the project further the project needs to be evaluated so lessons can be learned and its usefulness can be assessed.
 The purpose of the evaluation would be to evaluate if the new training better prepares UNPOL officers for their work in UNMIL and if a similar change in induction training in other missions would be useful.

 All the time taking the circumstances and limitations of UN PKOs into consideration.

-In response to these challenges, UNITAR, in partnership with UNMIL's Integrated Mission Training Cell (IMTC), will host a training in Monrovia, Liberia.
+In response to these challenges, the UN Institute for Training and Research (UNITAR), in partnership with the Integrated Mission Training Cell (IMTC) of the UN Mission in Liberia (UNMIL), will host a training in Monrovia, Liberia.
 The course is facilitated by international experts from the Geneva Center for the Democratic Control of Armed Forces (DCAF) International Security Sector Advisory Team (ISSAT).
 This training is a closed training open to UNMIL Mission staff.

 The five day course will use interactive, co-learning methodology aimed at encouraging participants to share knowledge and experience with each other, and to adopt a problem-solving approach through a series of hands-on practical exercises, case studies, simulations and group activities.
 In addition to general presentations and plenary discussions, the training will also make use of guest speakers who will share their personal experience.